raythree/create-react-app-redux/README.md

 Starter app based on ```create-react-app``` and adding these components:

 * redux
 * redux-logic            (middleware for async processing)
 * react-router-dom
 * react-router-redux
 * history
 * redux-actions          (reduce boilerplate for actions and reducers)
+* redux-form             (simple example in HelloComponent)
 * axios
-* simple-console-logger
+* simple-console-logger  (simple log4j like logger, configured in index.js)

+Everything is wired up, including a sample "hello" component including tests.
+Just start by replacing this with your own components.
 The structure is:

 ```
 store/